rsmith-nl/stltools/README.rst

 .. vim:fileencoding=utf-8:ft=rst

-The stltools module reads both text and binary STL files and creates STL objects.
+The stltools modules can read both text and binary STL files and extract the geometry from them.
 It also handles coordinate transforms and projections.

 The scripts stl2pov, stl2ps and stl2pdf use this library to convert STL files to POV-ray meshes, PostScript and PDF files respectively.